UTT-Connole/class-api-IT4200-2024-fall/README.md

 - <a name="Hexifier">**Color Hexifier Endpoint**</a>
   - **Endpoint**: `GET /color?color=blue`
-  - **Description**: Use the template to return a hex code of the color you want "http://127.0.0.1:5000/color?color=blue".
-Replace the "blue" at the end with any color of your choosing.
-If the color doesn't exist in the library, you will get an error.
+  - **Description**: Use the template to return a hex code of the color you want "http://127.0.0.1:5000/color".
+Type in the color of your choice into the text box on the page then press the "Get Hex Code" button to find out the hex code of the color.
+If the color doesn't exist in the library of colors saved, then you will return an error.
   - **Test File**: test_color_hexifier.py

 - <a name="Binary">**Convert To Binary Endpoint**</a>